Insects Pencil Drawings

 The housefly is attracted to the human food and exposed parts of their body, thereby passing on pathogens that it carries on its body.

 The special eyes of the fly allow it to quickly absorb signals from the environment and avoid danger.

-The fly, when it detects a light source like a window, will fly to it, so all it takes is to spray the window itself a bit with an insecticide.
+The fly, when it detects a light source like a window, will fly to it, so all it takes is to spray the window itself with an insecticide.
 The fly, at one point or another, will reach the window and come into contact with the pesticide.

 Pesticides are toxic substances and should not be sprayed where children are.